-Your computer is probably extra dirty because you’ve likely been using it a ton over the last year.
+Your computer is probably extra dirty because you’ve likely been using it a ton over the last few years.
 Fortunately, we can point you to some helpful tutorials if you want to take it apart (safely) and really get in there to clean the fans and the whole nine yards.

 First, though, when it comes to screen cleaning, you can give both your lap- and desktop the same treatment.
 Just grab that microfiber cloth we mentioned previously, and then follow the instructions from How-To Geek on how to clean all of your LCD monitors.

 One of the most important things to remember is to never spray any liquids right on a screen.
 Also, you should avoid both ammonia- and alcohol-based cleaners as these can strip the protective coating from your monitors (sorry, Windex).